scribe-security/docs/docs/CLI/valint/README.md

 <img src='../../../img/cli/valint_support_table.jpg' alt='Valint support table' width='80%' min-width='600px'/>

 # Policy engine
-At the heart of Valint lies the `policy engine`, which enforces a set of rules on the `evidence` produced by your supply chain.
+At the heart of Valint lies the `policy engine`, which enforces a set of policies on the `evidence` produced by your supply chain.
 The policy engine accesses different `evidence stores` to retrieve and store `evidence` for compliance verification throughout your supply chain. <br />
-Each `policy` proposes to enforce a set of rules your supply chain must comply with.
+Each `policy` proposes to enforce a set of policy modules your supply chain must comply with.

 > For more details on policies, see [polices](#policies) section.